Sunnyside Guest House Sustainability Policy

 • New kettles that have been installed within 6 rooms are low energy / fast boil.
 The kettles have a widget inside that allows you to boil exactly the right amount of water that you plan to consume, which helps to reduce energy consumption.

 • The fridges installed in the rooms are A+ energy efficient.
+We turn them off wen the rooms are not in use and adjust the thermostats in the colder moths.

 • We don’t have electric showers; we have a pumped heated water cylinder with instant hot water.